e1n7/Brainly-Ban-Checker/README.md

 - Vite may choose an alternate port if `5173` is already in use.
 - The app currently loads banned word data from `src/lib/bannedWords.json`.
 - If you need to add or update banned words, edit the JSON arrays directly.

-## License

-This project is provided without warranty.
-Use at your own risk.